 --- "Mom, it's literally making me gag!"

-I was born & mostly raised in the south (plus 5 years in California), & I honestly learned to like a wide variety of foods.
-I LOVED boiled peanuts, sauerkraut, jicama, kumquats, brown rice, seafood, anchovies, asparagus, broccoli, Brussels sprouts, collard greens, turnip greens, and pretty much any greens put on my plate.
+I was born & "mostly" raised in the south, & I honestly learned to like a wide variety of foods.
+I LOVED boiled peanuts, sauerkraut, jicama, kumquats, brown rice, seafood, anchovies, asparagus, artichokes, broccoli, Brussels sprouts, collard greens, turnip greens, and pretty much any greens put on my plate.

 But I hated tomatoes.
 And watermelon.
 And lettuce.
-And a handful of other foods, but not many.
+And a tiny handful of other foods...
 But tomatoes.
 Oh my gosh.
-I'm 42 years old at the time of this writing, & it's only been in the past 3 years that I've been able to finally start enjoying cherry & grape sized tomatoes - IF they're mixed with other foods.
-I still can't stomach full sized tomatoes, unless they're chopped up super tiny in salsa or smothered in sauce or herbs & spices.
+I'm 42 years old at the time of this writing, & it's only been in the past 3 years that I've been able to finally start enjoying tiny little cherry & grape sized tomatoes - IF they're mixed with other foods.
+I still can't stomach full sized tomatoes.
 The fact that I can actually enjoy taking a few little yellow pear tomatoes & add them to my dish is literally a miracle.

-Lettuce made me gag.
+Lettuce (especially the thick crunchy white part) made me gag.
 I would sit at the table for ever... and ever... and ever...
 And one time, even 2 hours later, I sat there staring at the lettuce on my place, because I couldn't swallow it.
-I'm not sure what changed as I got older, but I eat salads nearly every day now & LOVE them.
+I'm not sure what changed as I got older, but I eat salads nearly every day now, & I LOVE them.

-I never ever liked watermelon, unless it was the little tiny personal sized sweet Crimsons, & even then I could only handle them, if I was super hot & dehydrated.
+I never, ever liked watermelon, unless it was the little tiny personal sized sweet Crimsons on a super hot & sweaty day.
 Last night my daughter was visiting, & she wanted some watermelon.
 We started having a conversation about how people sprinkle salt on their melon.
 I'd heard of people doing that, but EW!
 It sounded so gross to me.
 As she stood there cutting it into chunks & pulling the salt out of the cupboard, I stared at her from across the family room with a look of, "That is just so..... weird."